KittyCAD/geometric-constraint-playground/README.md

 distance constraint, the residual would be `current_distance - target_distance`.
 When all constraints are satisfied, all residuals will be zero (within some tolerance).

-For the exactly determined case with as many constraints as degrees of freedom, this forms a multivariate root-finding problem for which we can use Newton's method to find the variable values that make all residuals zero.
+For the exactly determined case (locally as many independent constraints as degrees of freedom), this forms a multivariate root-finding problem for which we can use Newton's method to find the variable values that make all residuals zero.

 In practice, we often have more constraints than degrees of freedom (overdetermined) or fewer constraints than degrees of freedom (underdetermined).

 The underdetermined case is particularly common in cases like a 2D sketcher, where the user's progressive application of constraints may leave several degrees of freedom remaining as the constraint system is built up.
-In this case, we can adjust our problem to achieve a minimum-norm solution that satisfies the constraints while deviating as little as possible from the initial guess, i.e., the system's state as drawn.
+In this case, we can adjust our problem to achieve a minimum-norm step that satisfies the constraints.

 For the overdetermined case, we typically want to report an error to the user, but we can also solve a least-squares problem to find the best-fit solution that minimises the sum of squared